-Education is conducted in German, except for a number of Master's courses.
-There is a limitation of places on medical programs.
+Teaching is in German, except for some master's degree courses.
+There is a limited number of places on medical programmes.

-- Preparation of doctors in France takes about 9 years.
-After 1 course, the student passes the PACES exam (the basics of medicine), after which he gets the opportunity to continue studying.
-Usually, about 80% of students take it.
-The state system of the country controls the number of applicants - the number of foreign students should not exceed 8%.
+- Education which he/she is allowed to continue his/her studies.
+Usually about 80% of students take it.
+The state system of the country controls the number of applicants - the number of foreign students may not exceed 8%.

 - Internship - 5 years.

-What degrees does a graduate of a foreign medical university receive?
+What degrees does a foreign medical university graduate receive?

-- Bachelor of Medicine, Bachelor of Surgery (MBBS, BMBS, MBChB, MBBCh)
+- Bachelor of Medicine, Bachelor of Surgery (MBBS, BMBS, MBCH, MBCH)

-- Doctor of Medicine by research (MD (Res), DM)
+- Doctor of Medicine in Research (MD (Res), DM)

 - Master of Clinical Medicine (MCM)